Skip to content

 Embedded Applicability: High

-• Pure compile-time syntactic sugar with zero runtime overhead — generates identical code to manual field access
+• Pure compile-time syntactic sugar with zero runtime overhead; generated code is equivalent to manual field access.

-• Simplifies unpacking of multi-field structures like register groups and sensor data, improving readability
+• Simplifies unpacking of multi-field structures like register sets or sensor data, improving readability.

-• Use with const auto& to avoid copies, ideal for read-only access to hardware-mapped structs
+• Use const auto& to avoid copying, ideal for read-only access to hardware-mapped structs.

 Compiler Support